ForomePlatform/dorieh/doc/Example-climate-workflow.md

     docker start forome/dorieh

-command and just run teh commands inside the container, using
+command and just run the commands inside the container, using

     docker exec -it forome/dorieh ${commands}